Your immune system is complex but very important in keeping you and your body healthy.

-Not getting enough sleep, or sleeping in a room that isn’t dark decreases how much melatonin your body produces – lowering your immunity and leaving you more open to disease.
-Even if you have a dim light in your room your melatonin levels can stop being produced completely!
+Not getting enough sleep, or sleeping in a room that isn’t dark decreases how much melatonin your body produces – lowering your immunity – even a dim light in your room can lower melatonin levels or stop production completely.

 It’s recommended that you increase your heart rate for 30 minutes every day, and doing any form of exercise for more than this length of time will boost your immune system too.

 This is because when you exercise your body releases endorphins, or ‘feel good’ hormones.
 This increases your energy levels and the more energetic you are the more energetic your immune system will be.

 And, hand in hand most of the time with exercise is being outdoors.
 Most people spend 90% of their time indoors breathing in filtered air or other people’s germs.

 The average worker takes 8.4 days off sick from work each year, so taking more than that in six months is well above average!

 On the same hand though, having no days off at all can sometimes mean that you’re going into work when you shouldn’t be and sharing the germs around – not good for your immune system or anyone else’s.

-This is the same for doctors visits.
-The average person will visit their doctor 6.3 times a year and almost half of these visits are for colds or viruses that cannot be treated by the doctor.
+This is the same for doctors visits – the average person will visit their doctor 6.3 times a year and almost half of these visits are for colds or viruses that cannot be treated by the doctor.

-It is natural for your body to get the odd cold or bug – it’s its way of preparing for infection in the future.
-It’s actually better for your immune system if you don’t go into work, rest properly and eat healthily because it will give your body a better chance of fighting it.
+While it is natural for your body to get the odd cold or bug – it’s its way of preparing for infection in the future – it’s actually better for your immune system if you don’t go into work, rest properly and eat healthily because it will give your body a better chance of fighting it.

 Smoking, and breathing in secondhand smoke, are terrible for your entire body, not just your immune system.
 Cigarette smoke contains more than 4,000 chemicals.
 And, of these, at least 43 are known carcinogens (ones directly linked with increasing the risk of cancer).